MichaelChatzidakis/Mn_Classifier_CNNs/README.md

 ## Usage (Training)

-Training a CNN
+Training a CNN with name "cnn_aug_2-2-4-8-12-noAug".
-`python train.py cnn`

-Training an MLP
-`python train.py MLP`
+`python train_crossval.py cnn cnn_aug_2-2-4-8-12-noAug`

-The default settings are for 1000 epochs, batch size of 512, 85/15 train-test split and no PCA data augmentation.
-These params are all adjustable in `train.py`.
+The default settings are for 300 epochs, batch size of 2048, 10-fold stratified cross-validation and PCA data augmentation.
+These params are all adjustable in `train_crossval.py`.

+This script will make a new directory titled `cnn_aug_2-2-4-8-12-noAug` and save all 10 weights in 10 separate directories.
+The argument `cnn` can be replaced with `mlp` or `custom` to use other graph architectures.
+These architectures are found in the build_graph_architecture helper method in the training script.

-In addition to using `train.py` there is also a Jupyter Notebook file which walks through what happens during training.
+In addition to using `train_crossval.py` there is also a Jupyter Notebook file which walks through what happens during training for a single fold (no cross validation).

 ## Usage (Testing)

 Test a CNN named `highest_val_acc_weights_cnn.h5` :